View Effective Permissions on Files and Folders

 Click Advanced, click the Effective Permissions tab, and then click Select.

 In Enter the object name to select (examples), enter the name of a user or group, and then click OK.
 The selected check boxes indicate the effective permissions of the user or group for that file or folder.

-If the specified object grants access to the Everyone group, the Authenticated Users group, or the Local Users group, the effective rights always includes those permissions, except when the specified user or group is the Anonymous group.
+If the specified object grants access to the Everyone group, the Authenticated Users group, or the Local Users group, the effective rights always include those permissions, except when the specified user or group is the Anonymous group.
 This version of Windows does not include the Anonymous users in the Everyone group.

 The Effective Permissions tab shows information that is calculated from the existing permissions entries.
 Therefore, the information displayed on that page is read-only and does not support changing a user's permissions by selecting or clearing permission check boxes.